faucetsdn/udmi/docs/tools/validator.md

 # Validator Setup

-The `validator` is a sub-component of DAQ that can be used to validate JSON files or stream against a schema defined by the standard [JSON Schema](https://json-schema.org/) format along with additional constraints stipulated by the UDMI standard.
+The `validator` is a UDMI utility that can be used to validate JSON files or stream against a schema defined by the standard [JSON Schema](https://json-schema.org/) format along with additional constraints stipulated by the UDMI standard.